Diegnan Bill to Requiring School Districts To Provide Daily Recess for Students Clears Senate

 In the 2015-16 legislative sessions, a similar bill was passed by both houses on January 7, 2016.
 Governor Chris Christie pocket vetoed the bill on January 18, 2017.

-The bill cleared the full Senate with a vote of 36-0 and will next head to the Assembly for further consideration.
+The bill was approved by the Senate with a vote of 38-1.
+The bill next goes to the Assembly for further consideration.